zhouzi/TheaterJS/README.md

 ```

 In this situation, TheaterJS will look for an element that matches the selector `#vader`.
-Also note that the actor will have an additional `$element` property referring to the DOM element when using one of those approaches.
+Also note that the actor will have an additional `$element` property referring to the DOM element when using a selector string.

 ### getCurrentActor